Falling (Julee Cruise song): Other versions and covers

-A demo version by Cruise (5:56 in length) was released in 1994 as No. 15 in Warner Bros./Reprise Records’ Soil X Samples promotional singles series, which ran from 1990 to 1997.
+A demo version by Cruise (5:56 in length) was released in 1994 as No. 15 in Warner Bros./Reprise Records' Soil X Samples promotional singles series, which ran from 1990 to 1997.
 The green vinyl 7" was a split single, "Falling" backed with "Syria" by Not Drowning, Waving.
 Cruise also recorded a new version of the song and released it as a hidden track on her 2002 album The Art of Being a Girl.

 "Falling" has been covered by a number of artists since its original release.
 In 1990, the German house band The Mob released a four-track single entitled "Theme from Twin Peaks", which included three original mixes of "Falling".
-Danish radio DJ Kjeld Tolstrup released an EP of three dance renditions of the song — "The Log Lady Mix", "The Ronnette Pulaski Mix" and "The Log Lady Mix Short Version" in 1991, under the pseudonym One–Eyed Jacks, the name of the casino/brothel in Twin Peaks.
-English band The Wedding Present recorded a version of "Falling" that was released on their 1992 single "Silver Shorts" and included on the band's compilation album Hit Parade 1 (1992).
+Danish radio DJ Kjeld Tolstrup released an EP of three dance renditions of the song — "The Log Lady Mix", "The Ronnette Pulaski Mix" and "The Log Lady Mix Short Version" in 1991, under the pseudonym One-Eyed Jacks, the name of the casino/brothel in Twin Peaks.
+English band the Wedding Present recorded a version of "Falling" that was released on their 1992 single "Silver Shorts" and included on the band's compilation album Hit Parade 1 (1992).
 The Apoptygma Berzerk song "Moment of Tranquility", from the 2000 album Welcome to Earth, is based on the Twin Peaks theme song, with different lyrics.
 French countertenor Thomas Otten recorded a version of "Falling" on his 2003 album Portraits, using samples from the original recording.

 In 2010, a cover of "Falling" by Girls Names, a noise pop band from Northern Ireland, appeared on a 15-track sampler, Young & Research.
 Also in 2010, Bright Light Bright Light, the pseudonym of Welsh electropop singer Rod Thomas, released a cover of "Falling" online for free.
 A corresponding music video was recorded in Snoqualmie, Washington—where the Twin Peaks pilot episode was shot—and featured scenes at several locations from the series.
 Dream pop band Field Mouse included the song on an EP released in 2012.
 American folktronica duo The Endless included instrumental and vocal renditions of "Falling" as well as other songs from Twin Peaks on their EP Holiday 2012, proceeds from which were donated to Médecins Sans Frontières, a humanitarian aid charity.
-In October 2013, Gavin Castleton and Lex Land posted a version to YouTube and Soundcloud.
+In October 2013, Gavin Castleton and Lex Land posted a version to YouTube and SoundCloud.
 The Joy Formidable released a cover of Badalamenti's instrumental as "Twin Peaks" in 2015.
-In February 2016, Lily Fawn and Eric Hogg, recording as Songs From The Black Lodge, released a seven-song EP containing six "Twin Peaks" covers and one original tune.
-On Record Store Day 2016 (April 16), experimental rock band Xiu Xiu released Plays the Music of Twin Peaks, a tribute to Badalamenti's original soundtrack, featuring a seven-minute rendition of "Falling".
+In February 2016, Lily Fawn and Eric Hogg, recording as Songs from the Black Lodge, released a seven-song EP containing six Twin Peaks covers and one original tune.
+On April 16, 2016, Record Store Day, experimental rock band Xiu Xiu released Plays the Music of Twin Peaks, a tribute to Badalamenti's original soundtrack, featuring a seven-minute rendition of "Falling".

-Chrysta Bell (who plays Agent Tammy Preston in Twin Peaks revival) released a cover version of the song in 2017.
+Chrystabell (who plays Agent Tammy Preston in Twin Peaks season 3) released a cover version of the song in 2017.
 The electronic music group Above & Beyond and singer Zoë Johnston also released a cover of the song in 2020.